-In 2018, SEK 647 million (62 million euros) were distributed to project grants.
-About SEK 174 million (17 million euros) for projects with the target group children and about SEK 311 million (30 million euros) for projects targeting youth.
-Projects targeting persons with disabilities were allocated about SEK 163 million (16 million euros).
-Projects aimed at persons with disabilities refer to projects where the main focus is on persons older than 25 years or projects without focusing on a specific age group.
+In 2019, about 750 million Swedish kronor (75 million euros) were distributed in project grants.
+About 177 million Swedish kronor (17 million euros) for projects with target group children and about 418 million (42 million euros) for projects targeting youth.
+Projects targeting persons with disabilities were allocated about 163 million Swedish kronor (16 million euros).
+Projects aimed at persons with disabilities refer to projects where the main focus is on persons over 25 years of age or projects not focusing on a specific age group (Annual Report 2019).